hoontaeklee/hlee_tws_iav_hotspots/README.md

 DOI = {10.5194/hess-2022-284}
 }

-For the SINDBAD simulation, please cite:
+For the SINDBAD model, please cite:

 @Article{hess-26-1089-2022,
 AUTHOR = {Trautmann, T. and Koirala, S. and Carvalhais, N. and G\"untner, A. and Jung, M.},